CoolML2022/Metal_Cpp_VsCode_Template/README.md

 # Metal C++ VSCode Template (macOS)

 This project is a fully configured template for developing **C++ GPU applications** using **Metal Compute Shaders** and **CMake** in **Visual Studio Code**.
-It includes a simple example multiplying two matricies and it is primarly focused on **Apple Silicon (M1 - M4)**.
+It includes a simple example multiplying two matrices and it is primarly focused on **Apple Silicon (M1 - M4)**.
 This Proejct uses CMake and clangd.
 Sadly there is no intellisense for metal shaders.
 Therfore you will need to install Xcode and create a dummy project.

 ---